blokadainfo/link/README.md

 You can easily fork and customize this page, the entire thing is quite simple really.
 There's not much to change.

 Check out the [`site.ts`](/src/config/site.ts) config file, where all the recommended customizable properties are clearly listed.

-The first `<svg>` you’ll stumble upon in [`Header.astro`](/src/components/Header.astro) is the logo displayed in the upper-left corner of the webpage.
-You can delete it or replace it with something else.
+You don't have to touch the components themselves at all.

 ## License